-Review: This Retro Console Is the Best Way to Relive Nintendo's Glory Days
+This Is the Best Way to Relive Nintendo's Glory Days

 For starters, it feels biggish despite its "mini" moniker (and that's after a 20% size reduction from the original Analogue Nt), a weighty beveled hunk of anodized aluminum that's only a few inches smaller in any dimension than the original dishwater-gray NES chassis itself.
 It can play over 2,000 NES or Famicom games, but arrives with none of them, a blank canvas into which buyers must thrust physical cartridges—either chased down off auction or collector sites, or purchased as part of motley anthologies that may seem like deals (at $40 to $50 a pop), but which support just one game save at a time.
 And it is the opposite of price-progressive, running $449 when Nintendo's own NES Classic Mini lists for just $59.
 (Though good luck finding the latter for less than thrice that figure just now.)

 But to obsess over those points misses the more salient ones.
 The Nt mini's handsome optionally silver or black chassis with four controller ports is larger than the adorably pint-sized but plasticky NES Classic Mini because it has to house the original NES's roughly 5-inch tall by 5-inch wide by 1-inch deep cartridges.
 It ships with no internal games (where the NES Classic Mini comes with 30) because it assumes its enthusiast audience already owns them and wants an authentic, top-loading, "blow on the pins" experience.
-And it is expensive because it comes with every other feature and interconnection point I can imagine an NES purist wanting (and plenty I'd wager they haven't), including a artful approach to reverse-engineering the NES that sits at the frontier of retro-modeling.
+And it is expensive because it comes with every other feature and interconnection point I can imagine an NES purist wanting (and plenty I'd wager they haven't thought of), including an artful approach to reverse-engineering the NES that sits at the frontier of retro-modeling.

 The latter may be the Nt mini's smartest trick.
 The concept for the original Nt was fascinating but inherently awkward, depending on cannibalized parts from actual NES systems, which Analogue repurposed to physically revivify the NES.
-The Nt mini, by contrast, trades the inefficiencies of that unwieldy Dr. Frankenstein approach for something called a Field Programmable Gate Array, or FPGA.
+The Nt mini, by contrast, trades the inefficiencies of that unwieldy Dr. Frankenstein strategy for something called a Field Programmable Gate Array, or FPGA.
 The upshot is a system that is paradoxically both pliable and purist.

 FPGA is essentially geek-speak for chips you can instruct to behave like other chips at the hardware layer, allowing you to simulate something like the NES's logic gates and switches at ground level.
 And though that sounds suspiciously like emulation (and in a semantic sense, arguably is), FPGA systems eliminate the sort of latency and fidelity issues that can plague true software emulators.
 One of the Nt mini's boasts is thus 100% compatibility, including full support for all NES or Famicom peripherals, making it for all intents and purposes a replica, region-free NES-slash-Famicom.
 I can't vouch for that boast—who could, against a game library in the thousands?
 But the rationale is sound, and Analogue says its engineer, a longtime NES mod wizard, logged over 5,000 hours reengineering the NES "for absolute accuracy."